 4.5.
 The COC members are appointed by the conference host country with input from the ICPAN Board, and with the inclusion of GAC NOR volunteer recommendations.

-4.5.1 To promote the vision to maintain a diverse global conference experience, COC committee members shall include (1) volunteers perianaesthesia professionals practising in the host country and (2) member association volunteer perianaesthesia professionals identified by NORs as having the interest in and ability to serve on the COC.
+4.5.1 To promote the vision to maintain a diverse global conference experience, COC committee members shall include (1) volunteerperianaesthesia professionals practising in the host country and (2) member association volunteer perianaesthesia professionals identified by NORs as having the interest in and ability to serve on the COC.

 Roles and Responsibilities: